martavp/pypsa-in-sophia/README.md

 There is a [PyPSA mailing list](https://groups.google.com/g/pypsa) where PyPSA-related problems (and solutions) are discussed.
 You can ask questions there if you have any troubles with the model.

 There is also documentation for [PyPSA](https://pypsa.readthedocs.io/en/latest/) and [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/).
-This repository does not substitute any of the previous information and it only focuses on issues related to running PyPSA-Eur-Sec in SOPHIA.
+This repository does not substitute any of the previous information and it only focuses on issues related to running PyPSA-Eur in SOPHIA.

-NOTE: In order to set up anaconda, python, and PyPSA, [these instructions](https://github.com/martavp/MESM_project/blob/master/Instructions_MESM_project.pdf) and the [tutorial for the course project in the MESM course](https://github.com/martavp/MESM_project/blob/master/MESM_project.ipynb) could be useful.
+NOTE: In order to set up anaconda, python, and PyPSA, [these instructions](https://martavp.github.io/integrated-energy-grids/intro-install.html) and the [tutorial for the course project in the Integrated Energy Grids course](https://martavp.github.io/integrated-energy-grids/Problems/IEG_course_project.html) could be useful.

 This [video](https://www.youtube.com/watch?v=ty47YU1_eeQ) provides a nice introduction to PyPSA-Eur.